Why Wildlife in Your Home Can Be a Bigger Problem Than You Think

 Certain wildlife species are protected by law, meaning that handling or removal must comply with regulations to avoid penalties.
 For example, bats are federally protected, and improper removal can result in fines.

-Engaging a professional wildlife removal service ensures that animals are handled humanely and legally.
+Engaging a professional Essex County wildlife control service ensures that animals are handled humanely and legally.
 This approach protects both homeowners and the welfare of the animals involved.

 Safe and Effective Wildlife Removal Practices